tumarkin/edgar/README.md

 form types, simply specify multiple option arguments.

-2. **ID**: Type `edgar download id ID1 ID2 ...` where *IDX* is the internal id identifier from the forms table in the edgar postgres database.
+2. **ID**: Type `edgar download id ID1 ID2 ...` where *IDX* is the internal id identifier from the forms table in the edgar Postgres database.

 _edgar_ supports simultaneous downloads (default is 4).
 See --help.